nushell/nushell.github.io/book/style_guide.md

 # Best practices

-This page lists our best practices we advice to follow.
+This page is a working document collecting syntax guidelines and best practices we have discovered so far.
+The goal of this document is to eventually land on a canonical Nushell code style, but as for now it is still work in progress and subject to change.
+We welcome discussion and contributions.

 Keep in mind that they are not required to be used in external repositories (not ours), you can change them in the way you want, but please be consistent and follow your rules.

 ## Formatting